darco31/get_a_grape/README.md

 ### About
 * This was a full stack project based around a fictional e-commerce wine store.
 The store stocks and sells all manner of wines , Champagne and sparkling wines from around the world.
-This the final project in a five project series for my Diploma iof full stack we development.
+This the final project in a five project series for my Diploma in full stack we development.

 ### Scope